✏️

 Trombones

 As a thrombolytic, alteplase breaks down an already-formed thrombus or blood clot and is used in acute situations.
 The formation of a blood clot within a blood vessel or within the heart may obstruct normal blood flow and tissue perfusion.
 The thrombus may result in acute myocardial infarction, acute ischemic stroke, or acute pulmonary embolism.
 In addition, this drug may be given to dissolve a thrombus causing central venous catheter (CVC) blockage.
+For acute ischemic stroke, treatment should be initiated promptly and no later than 4.5 hours after the onset of symptoms.

 SIDE EFFECTS